scipopt/gcg/doc/resources/devs/howtoadd/own-pricing-solver.md

 ## SOLVEREXIT {#SOLVER_EXIT}

 The SOLVEREXIT callback is executed before the transformed problem is freed.
-In this method the pricing problem solver should free all resources that have been allocated for the solving process in [SOLVERINIT(#SOLVER_INIT).
+In this method the pricing problem solver should free all resources that have been allocated for the solving process in [SOLVERINIT](#SOLVER_INIT).

 ## SOLVERINITSOL {#SOLVER_INITSOL}